 Starting just outside of Gananoque the path goes meandering eastward along the St. Lawrence River ending at Butternut Bay just as the Parkway meets hwy 401, near Brockville.

-The prevailing winds may be blowing from the west and this may slow you down on this open trail.
+If prevailing winds are be blowing from the west and this may slow you down on this open trail.
 That said, there is also not much shade on this path so get that sunscreen on.

 Sure you can get the occasional view of the water on this ride but not as the name implies.
 You may find yourself crossing the road to lookouts to take a picture or two.
 The good news is the highway is quiet and underutilized as most cars are doing the 401.

 You will encounter a few rolling hills and mounts occur as you cross roads and driveways.
-So the route is not totally car free at those intersections and when you cross hwy 137 over a bridge, you need to ride the road for about 500 m.
+So the route is not totally car free at those intersections.
+Though recently new dedicated lanes over the hwy 137 bridge now makes for 37 km of continuous off-road riding.
+(Applause)

 Along this route one can find numerous interesting places to eat, lodge, camp or take a dip in the water.
 Explore Gananoque a quiet tourist town or Ivy Lea and Rockport (halfway point) which offers boat tours of the 1000 Islands.

 Further up, tiny Mallorytown Landing has a visitors centre and Brown’s Bay Park makes for a good picnic stop or ride beyond to Brockville.
 This is the largest town on the route where you can tour its waterfront and the short 4km park trail.